GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 compare and contrast

 Then, they can compare and contrast the animals or whatever appears on the cards.
-To help, remind students to look at the pictures to see the appearance but also think deeper.
+To help, remind students to look at the pictures to see the appearance, but also to think deeper.
 For example, what do the animals eat?
 What noise do they make?
 Where do they live?
 Students will love this visual lesson!

 • Reading Passage Compare and Contrast